Terms and ConditionsPDF, 2.0MB

 80 The methods by which you may contact us are published at www.beecard.co.nz.

-Unless otherwise indicated, material on the www.beecard.co.nz website is protected by copyright owned by Otago Regional Council on behalf of itself, Taranaki Regional Council, Bay of Plenty Regional Council, Hawkes Bay Regional Council, Horizons Regional Council, Invercargill City Council, Nelson City Council, Northland Regional Council and Waikato Regional Council.
+Unless otherwise indicated, material on the www.beecard.co.nz website is protected by copyright owned by Otago Regional Council on behalf of itself, Taranaki Regional Council, Bay of Plenty Regional Council, Hawkes Bay Regional Council, Horizons Regional Council, Invercargill City Council, Nelson City Council, Northland Regional Council, Waikato Regional Council and Gisborne District Council.